0xPolygon/polygon-docs/docs/zkEVM/architecture/effective-gas/user-tx-flow/index.md

-Next, we provide a concise description of the Polygon zkEVM's approach to an effective gas price.
+Next, we provide a concise description of Polygon zkEVM's approach to calculating the effective gas price.

 It's an overview of the end-to-end flow of transactions, from when users sign transactions and submit them at the RPC level, to when the sequencer executes them.